edamla/mediterraneanagency/_books/2021-09-01-the-help-book-suggestions-for-practical-solutions-in-child-education.md

 find various case studies and various solu-tions from life that you can say like me/us, and feel the sincerity of the author.”
-Rukiye ÖZBAY, Child Development and Edu-cat- ion Teacher
-“The book not only provides theoretical and applied pedagogical information, but also offers psychological support to parents.
+Rukiye ÖZBAY, Child Development and Edu-cation Teacher “The book not only provides theoretical and applied pedagogical information, but also offers psychological support to parents.
 This book can